jcubic/lips/docs/blog/2025-09-14-object-serialization.md

 I was searching for good and fast compression library and found implementation of [LZJB](https://en.wikipedia.org/wiki/Jeff_Bonwick#LZJB) and a library [lzjb-k](https://github.com/copy/jslzjb-k) on GitHub.
-I coverted it into a module and published to NPM as [lzjb-pack](https://www.npmjs.com/package/lzjb-pack).
+I converted it into a module and published to NPM as [lzjb-pack](https://www.npmjs.com/package/lzjb-pack).

 To create a binary file I compressed the output CBOR data and add a magic number in front.